Key Takeaways

 Common Mistakes That Lose Cases

-The most frequent employee mistakes are procedural rather than substantive: missing the 10-day appeal deadline (which is measured from the mailing date, not the date you received the determination), failing to appear at the scheduled hearing, arriving without documentation to counter the employer's claims, and conceding the underlying conduct without providing context that explains why it wasn't willful misconduct.
+The most frequent employee mistakes are procedural rather than substantive: missing the appeal deadline stated in the determination letter, failing to register for the scheduled hearing, arriving without documentation to counter the employer's claims, and conceding the underlying conduct without explaining why it does not fit the statutory misconduct categories.

 Employer mistakes tend to start earlier in the process.
-Failing to respond to OESC's initial inquiry — which essentially concedes the employee's version of events — is the most basic and most preventable error.
+Failing to respond to OESC's initial inquiry may leave the agency deciding the issue without the employer's documents or account.
 Failing to document disciplinary issues before termination, so that the hearing consists of unsupported claims rather than contemporaneous records, is nearly as damaging.
 Framing the separation as "performance" when the actual reason was specific misconduct confuses the legal standard rather than satisfying it.
 And sending a witness to the hearing who lacks personal knowledge of the events — typically an HR representative who only read the file — undermines credibility at the exact moment it matters most.

 Frequently Asked Questions